Shrimp farming: Marine

 Commercial marine shrimp farming began in the 1970s, and production grew steeply, particularly to match the market demands of the United States, Japan, and Western Europe.
 The total global production of farmed shrimp reached more than 2.1 million tonnes in 1991, representing a value of nearly US$9 billion.
 About 30% of farmed shrimp is produced in Asia, particularly in China and Indonesia.
 The other 54.1% is produced mainly in Latin America, where Brazil, Ecuador, and Mexico are the largest producers.
-The largest exporting nation is Indonesia.
+In 2020, Ecuador became the largest shrimp exporter in the world, followed by India, Vietnam and Indonesia.

 Shrimp farming has changed from traditional, small-scale businesses in Southeast Asia into a global industry.
 Technological advances have led to growing shrimp at ever higher densities, and broodstock is shipped worldwide.
-Virtually all farmed shrimp are of the family Penaeidae, and just two species – Litopenaeus vannamei (Pacific white shrimp) 70% and Penaeus monodon (giant tiger prawn) 20% – account for roughly 90% of all farmed shrimp.
+Virtually all farmed shrimp are of the family Penaeidae, and just two species—Litopenaeus vannamei (Pacific white shrimp) 70% and Penaeus monodon (giant tiger prawn) 20%— account for roughly 90% of all farmed shrimp.

 These industrial monocultures used to be very susceptible to diseases, which caused several regional wipe-outs of farm shrimp populations in past decades.
 Increasing ecological problems, repeated disease outbreaks, and pressure and criticism from NGOs, consumer countries and even producers themselves, led to changes in the industry in the late 1990s and generally stronger regulation by governments.

 In 1999, a program aimed at developing and promoting more sustainable farming practices was initiated, including governmental bodies, industry representatives, and environmental organizations.